-^{} Accounts of this paper were presented at the Italian-Hungarian-Polish Joint Meeting on Medicinal Chemistry.
-Giardini Naxos-Taormina, Italy, 28 September-1 October 1999 and the EUCO-CC3, Third European Conference on Computational Chemistry, Budapest, Hungary, 4-8 September 2000.
-Correspondence and reprints.
+^{} Accounts of this paper were presented at the Italian- Hungarian-Polish Joint Meeting on Medicinal Chemistry.
+Giardini Naxos-Taormina, Italy, September 28-October 1, 1999 and the EUCO-CC3, Third European Conference on Computational Chemistry, Budapest, Hungary, 4-8 September, 2000.